Alvin Plantinga’s Properly Basic Belief

 Alvin Plantinga’s Properly Basic Beliefs

 Alvin Plantinga contends that Christianity is a basic belief, a foundational presupposition.
 He says that Christians like himself “may start with Christian beliefs and theorize on the basis of them.”[1]
 He compares our awareness of God to our awareness when we “see a tree.”[2]
-Religion thus stands on equal footing epistemically with our vision, hearing, and other senses.
+Religion thus stands, according to Plantinga, on equal footing epistemically with our vision, hearing, and other senses.

 I beg to differ.
 Everyone with a normal brain trusts his or her senses.
 Granted, a person might exclaim, “I couldn’t believe my eyes!”
 But that remark, even if meant literally, which it rarely is, doesn’t reflect a general mistrust of our senses.
 If we saw something so shocking that we questioned whether we really saw it, our first reaction would be to take a second look.
 That recourse shows the depth of trust we place in our senses.
 We might ask other potential witnesses what they saw, which shows that we continue to trust human vision, even if our own is in doubt.

 Prudent thinkers, despite trusting their senses and cognition, do not trust them uncritically.
-Plantinga suggests that we can safely forgo critical precautions when embracing religious beliefs.
-He says that if someone experiences the presence of the divine, perhaps in a vision of Christ while gazing at a starry sky, that experience can be regarded as basic.
-Plantinga holds that even without such visions, or any trace of empirical evidence, relying solely on an inner conviction, belief in God can legitimately overrule contrary evidence and arguments.
+Yet, Plantinga feels entitled to forgo critical precautions when embracing religious beliefs.
+He assures us that if someone experiences the presence of the divine, perhaps in a vision of Christ while gazing at a starry sky, that experience can be accepted as basic.
+Plantinga holds that even without visions or any trace of empirical evidence, relying solely on an inner conviction, belief in God can legitimately overrule contrary evidence and arguments.

 According to Plantinga, if we are justified in believing that other people have minds, then we are justified in believing in God.[5]
-I think that’s wrong.
+That’s wrong.
 The belief in other minds has the principle of parsimony working strongly for it, whereas belief in the supernatural is highly unparsimonious.
 The empirical case for other minds is compelling.
-In contrast, the God hypothesis is empirically unwarranted and, in virtually all iterations, logically incoherent.
+In contrast, the God hypothesis is empirically unwarranted and, in some iterations, logically incoherent.

 Plantinga subsequently abandoned his so-called parity argument, but only because he realized that he was offering an ostensibly evidentialist argument, whereas his thesis is that a basic belief in God requires no argument.
 Note, however, that Plantinga still relies on reason to promote his claim that religious belief is basic, so he is—as surely as are the evidentialists—providing arguments to warrant belief in God.